sodium410/privesc/linux.md

 hacker ALL=(ALL,!root) /bin/bash  //can run bash except as root
 – user can trick sudo to still run as root !!
 Check https://www.exploit-db.com/exploits/47502
 CVE-2019-18634: Sudo versions prior to 1.8.26  – buffer overflow vulnerabilty
- * as we type password - only when pwfeedback is enabled
+asterisk * as we type password - only when pwfeedback is enabled
 check if pwfeedback enabled in /etc/sudoers - then can be exploited !! if cat't read /etc/sudoers still ok to give a shot
 https://github.com/saleemrashid/sudo-cve-2019-18634
 #### Sudoers best practice: